liamfelix92/cuppa_cabin_final/README.md

 ### Acknowledgements

 CI Mentors Tim Nelson and Chris Quinn were invaluable in getting this project to fruition.
+My fellow students in the Coleg y Cymoedd May 2022 Slack group kept the motivation up and provided a few key reminders.
+My family and friends for taking the time to check my site on all their devices.
+Finally, Zoe Padfield for providing the inspiration for the project.